Learn German Easily

 1. How to pronounce the German alphabet?

-The pronunciation is not that difficult.
-Click the play button and listen to the alphabet in German.
+The pronunciation is not difficult.
+Some letters sound very similar in German and English.
+Click the play button and listen to the alphabet in German a few times.

 Das Alphabet – ABC

 A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z, Ä, Ö, Ü, ß

 2. How many letters does the alphabet have?